-Building on an illustrious 47-year history, National Presbyterian School has a bright future indeed.
+Building on an illustrious 50-year history, National Presbyterian School has a bright future indeed.

 If you are not a member of the NPS community, I invite you to come visit us to see the work of our students in their busy classrooms once the school year begins.
 The curriculum and instruction here are incredibly innovative, integrated, and reflective of our culture of constant improvement.
 The emphasis at NPS is not only on a rigorous curriculum, but also on character education and teaching the students to become global citizens in an ever-changing world.

 And if you are a member of the NPS community, I look forward to seeing you in our hallways, on our sports sidelines, or at our events.
 Please stop by and say hello!
 Also, you are invited to keep up with all things NPS and Head of School related at my Twitter account, @NPSHeadofSchool where I highlight the great teaching, learning, exploration, and fun taking place on Nebraska Avenue!
-You can also follow the official school account @NPS_Cardinals.
+And be sure to also follow the official school account @NPS_Cardinals.

 Malcolm C. Lester is the Head of School of National Presbyterian School.
 He currently sits on the Board of the Bishop John T. Walker School for Boys, a tuition-free Episcopal Diocese of Washington school in Washington, D.C.
 In 2015, he served on the Search Committee for the Executive Director of the Association of Independent Schools of Greater Washington (AISGW) and is currently on the AISGW Membership Services Committee.